TCSinger: Zero-Shot Singing Voice Synthesis with Style Transfer and Multi-Level Style Control: Details of Results

 Currently, there are no open-source classifiers for singing emotions or techniques to use for objective evaluation.
 Moreover, we are the first to conduct multi-level style control for singing, making the use of objective metrics quite challenging, and the accuracy of classifiers may not fully reflect the effectiveness.
 For instance, emotion in singing is relatively difficult for the model to judge, and detailed technique variations also result in low accuracy.
 Here, we provide the results of our tested emotion classifier.
 We fine-tune it based on WavLM \citep{chen2022wavlm}, achieving an accuracy of 85.1\% for binary emotion classification.
 Using this, we provided the objective metric for emotion control (represented as {acc\_emo}, in \%), averaged over the test set's emotion accuracy:

-We also test a singing technique classifier based on wav2vec 2.0 \citep{baevski2020wav2vec}, achieving an accuracy of 87.3\% for the binary classification of singing techniques.
-Using this, we provided the objective metric for technique control (represented as {acc\_meth}, in \%), averaged over the test set's technique accuracy:
+We also test a singing method classifier based on wav2vec 2.0 \citep{baevski2020wav2vec}, achieving an accuracy of 87.3\% for the binary classification of singing methods.
+Using this, we provided the objective metric for singing method control (represented as {acc\_meth}, in \%), averaged over the test set's technique accuracy:

 Technique recognition is relatively more complex.
 We design a technique recognition model based on ROSVOT \citep{li2024robust} and use cross-entropy loss for technique labels.
 The inputs of the technique recognition model include the mel-spectrogram, pitch, and phoneme boundaries, with the output being the predicted probabilities of six techniques.
 We first provide the technique recognition model's performance on our dataset: